 National Day for Truth and Reconciliation

-Thursday, September 30, 2021, is the first National Day for Truth and Reconciliation.
+September 30 is National Day for Truth and Reconciliation.
 It is an opportunity to commemorate the history and ongoing trauma caused by residential schools and to honour those who were lost and the survivors, families, and communities who continue to grieve.
 This is a federal statutory holiday and as such, the City of Terrace offices will be closed in honour and recognition.

 Orange Shirt Day